ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-extensions-quickbooks-data-migration.md

 You can import the following data from QuickBooks Online to Business Central:

-- Customers
+- Zákazníci
-- Vendors
+- Dodavatelé
-- Items
+- Zboží
-- Chart of Accounts
+- Účetní osnova
 - Beginning Balance transactions in General Ledger
 - On-hand Quantities for Inventory Items
 - Open documents for customers and vendors, such as invoices, credit memos and payments